Products, Projects, Processes

 - Automated processes (as promoted by model based approaches) are the holy grail of software engineering.
 Processes are organized around predefined models subject to transformation.
 Providing comprehensive and consistent semantics, built-in mechanisms can be used all along the processes, especially for quality management.
 Expertise can be concentrated on models and rules, with best practices taking a back seat.

-Each approach addresses some part of the problem, and combining them within a unifying paradigm should bring cross benefits: milestones for integration across business units and architectures, agile for projects, automated transformation when analysis and design decisions are set.
+Each approach addresses some part of the problem, and combining them within a unifying paradigm should bring cross benefits: phased solutions with milestones for integration across business units and architectures, agile when conditions on shared ownership and continuous delivery can be met, automated transformations when analysis and design decisions are set.

 - Activity-based work units (waterfall): work breakdown starts with one-fits-all organization, follows top-down with predefined activities, which are then entrusted with production objectives